Tishj/VarInt/README.md

 # VarInt
-The idea is quite simple, can we create a integer that consists of a variable number of bits The value of the integer is manipulated by doing simple bitwise arithmetic.
+The idea is quite simple, can we create a integer that consists of a variable number of bits?
+The value of the integer is manipulated by doing simple bitwise arithmetic.

 This implementation has lots of room for improvement